Bayesian local clustering of functional data via semi-Markovian random partitions: Venetian lagoon tide level data analysis

 For both data sets we fit a functional smRPM with cubic B-splines.
-For simplicity and as similarly done in the simulation study, we used evenly spaced knots.
-Detailed description of the prior hyperparameters are described in the Supplementary Materials.
+We considered 61 evenly spaced knots for the longer interval and 36 for the shorter one, resulting in $K=63$ and $K=38$ basis functions, respectively.
+Detailed description of the prior hyperparameters is described in Section SM.6 of the Supplementary Materials.
 A posterior point estimate for the sequence of partitions $\rho_1, \ldots, \rho_K$ is obtained by independently estimating each partition $\rho_k$ at every index $k$.
 Each of these is estimated using the SALSO algorithm \citep{dahl_SearchAlgorithmsLoss_2022} with the Binder loss \citep{binder_BayesianClusterAnalysis_1978}.
-Posterior estimates of the cluster-specific B-spline parameters, $\bm{\theta}^*$, are computed conditionally on the posterior point estimate of $\rho_1, \ldots, \rho_K$; see Supplementary Materials for the detailed procedure.
+As alternative loss, one could use the Variation of Information \citep[VI][]{meila_ComparingClusteringsInformation_2007,wade_BayesianClusterAnalysis_2018}.
+In this application, despite the former is known for identifying more clusters than the the latter, we obtained the same posterior point estimate using both losses.
+Posterior estimates of the cluster-specific B-spline parameters, $\bm{\theta}^*$, are computed conditionally on the posterior point estimate of $\rho_1, \ldots, \rho_K$; see Section SM.4.4 of the Supplementary Materials for the detailed procedure.

 We compare the observed time series of tide level with the curves estimated by our model in Figure~\ref{fig:venice_october} and Figure~\ref{fig:venice_august}.
 Along with the estimated curves, the bottom panel shows the posterior probability of having $J_k$ groups at each index $k$.